cliffordsepato/AI-Text-Analyzer/README.md

 You can support the project by buying me a coffee ☕️ on [BuyMeACoffee.com](https://BuyMeACoffee.com/dxc2023).

 Your support helps keep this project alive and enables me to continue improving it.
 Thank you!😊

+# License

+The Social Filter app is released under the MIT License.

+Copyright (c) 2023 Clifford Sepato